Jobs

 How to contact us?

-If you are interested in working with us, please email Kai Puolamäki a brief motivation letter (typically max.
-1 page) where you explain why you would like to work with us and your primary interest in ML/AI.
-Please attach to your email a copy of your CV as well as a study transcript that displays the grades in Finnish, Swedish, or English (and clearly explains the grading scale and the maximums - an unofficial copy is ok) if you are interested in a student position or a list of publications if you are interested in a postdoctoral researcher position.
-I will consider the following three items when looking at your email: (i) skills and experience (demonstrated, e.g., by course grades for a student candidate or publications for a postdoctoral researcher candidate), (ii) topical fit (your skills and experience are relevant for our research plan), and (iii) motivation to work with us and interest in our research topics (demonstrated, e.g., by your motivation letter).
-Other documents (such as names of references, portfolio of your past work, degree certificates etc.) are not typically necessary for the first contact.
+I will consider the following three items when looking at your email: (i) skills and experience (demonstrated, e.g., by course grades for a student candidate or publications for a postdoctoral researcher candidate), (ii) topical fit (your skills, experience, and interests are relevant for our research plan), and (iii) motivation to work with us and interest in our ML/AI research topics (demonstrated, e.g., by your motivation letter and your earlier studies and work).
+Other documents (such as names of references, portfolio of your past work, degree certificates, etc.) are not typically necessary for the first contact.
 Please do not send copies of your publications or thesis.
-We will be in touch with you if there is an opening.
+We'll contact you if we have an offering that fits your interests.

 Examples of topics: ML/AI with real-world data

-Here is a short link to this page: https://bit.ly/edahelsinki2023jobs
+Here is a short link to this page: https://bit.ly/edahelsinkijobs.